subhamX/FormAssist/README.md

 * The user at no point has to type anything as other modes of taking information have been provided.
 * The user at any point of time sign out of the app by clicking on the Sign-Out option provided at the navigation bar and can return to the home page by clicking on the Form Assist icon provided in the same.

-# APK and Access Token

-This project uses firebase authentication, ML vision and cloud firestore.
-If you wish to access the production build please email me. :)